mybbgroup/iPatrol/README.md

 ## Implemented Features
 - Track the location of your visitor and get various informations like: Country, City, Region, District, Timezone, Zipcode, Latitude-Longitude, Service Provider and many more.
 - Automatically block the IP addresses of the visitors using proxy.
+- Whitelist IP addresses to skip being banned.
+- Automatically unapprove threads / posts for users under certain groups having lower than defined post count and tries to spam (using defined string or foreign url link).
+- Automatically unapprove threads / posts like above, but if user tries to spam by late editing post bypassing above.
+- Whitelist user IDs whose threads / posts will not be unapproved by the above process.
 - Detect spiders visiting your site which are not already registered and showing as guests.
 - Automatically add detected spiders to database so that they can show up in Who's online list as spiders with their name.
 - Get notified about the detected spiders with a different User Agent string for further manual actions.